rydmike/flex_color_scheme/README.md

 > **What does defaultError actually do?**
 >
 > The `defaultError` modifier creates a new copy of the object, where `error` color is null.
-> This causes the `toDark` method to skip it and keep it as null, it then gets the default Material error via
+> This causes the `toDark` method to skip it and keep it as null.
-> the `toTheme` method.
-For the custom `FlexSchemeColor` objects we made for example 4 and 5, we did not specify
+> It then gets the default Material error via the `toTheme` method.
-> any error color, they are already `null` and get the default fixed Material error in dark mode anyway.
+> For the custom `FlexSchemeColor` objects in example 4 and 5, we did not specify
-> However, the built-in schemes **do specify** their error color for both their light and dark schemes,
+> any error color, they are already `null` and get the default fixed Material error in dark mode.
-> mostly they use the same Material default error color.
-Some red colored schemes use the high
+> However, the built-in schemes **do specify** their error color for both light and dark schemes.
-> contrast Material error color.
-Because the light error color is defined, if we do not
+> Since the light error color is defined, and we do not want `toDark` to compute a dark scheme
-> want `toDark` to compute a dark scheme error color that changes with the level,
+> error color that changes with the level,
-> we can modify its value to null before the `toDark` method is used.
+> we set it to null with `defaultError`.

 ### Example 5 - Passing All the Values Back and Forth to the HomePage